How to Define Functions in Python?

 What are Python Functions?

-Python Functions are a convenient way to divide our code into useful blocks that can be reused and save lots of time in coding.
+Python Functions are a convenient way to divide our code into useful blocks that can be reused in order to save lots of time in coding and developing tasks.

 How to define functions in Python?